About

 Notarizing a Health Care Directive

 Question Do I need to have my health care directive notarized?
 Answer Depending on your state, you must either have your health care directive signed by two witnesses or notarized by a notary public -- and in some cases, both.
-You can learn your state's laws here: Finalization Requirements for Health
+You can learn your state's laws here: Making Your Health Care Directive

 -